KDE/kdewin/readme.txt

-kdewin is a supplementary library and have supplementary tools which are required for compiling KDE applications on Windows
+KDEWin is a supplementary library and provides supplementary tools which are required for compiling KDE applications on Windows.

+The library provides posix related definitions and functions which are not available on supported windows compilers and SDK's.
+The tools (png2ico, svg2ico) are used by the cmake buildsystem to support windows application icons and to add specific vista manifests to applications (mt for mingw and vs2005).

 history
 -------